 No-code web data scraper tools allow users to click on website elements to define the data field they want to scrape.
 The whole data markup dance happens in the background.

 In the next section, you will learn how to scrape web pages in minutes without a line of code.

 The data on the websites are unstructured.
 Web scraping helps collect these unstructured data and store it in a structured form.
 There are different ways to scrape websites such as no-code automation tools, online Services, APIs or writing your own code.
 You can also see if the website allows scraping by checking its "robots.txt" file.

 Some websites allow web scraping and some don’t.
 The website’s “robots.txt” file usually contains the information.
 You can find the file by appending “/robots.txt” to the URL that you want to scrape.
 For example, if you want to scrape Bardeen website, you can find the “robots.txt” file at www.bardeen.ai/robots.txt.

-How to scrape data from a website without code
+How to scrape data from a website without code (step by step guide)

 The best way to learn something is to do it!
 Try out Bardeen (or the alternatives) to scrape any website for free without code.